What Is the Best CPU for Video Editing?

 An article cited here several times by analyst Matt Bach, "What is the best CPU for video editing (2019), published by Puget Systems on November 27, 2019, provides extremely detailed reports on the testing that produced the bottom line results reported here on best CPU for $500, best for $1,000, and best for unlimited budgets.

-Movavi Video Editor Plus is loaded with features and capabilities, but you will find it intuitive to use, freeing your attention for creativity.
+Movavi Video Editor is loaded with features and capabilities, but you will find it intuitive to use, freeing your attention for creativity.
 You have what you need at your fingertips – not under multiple layers of tabs and menus – and means ready to enhance your creative work.

 With video-editing equipment of Movavi quality, virtually any video file format can be used in your multi-media project – and improved in quality and color while you are doing it.
 There is no watermark on the output video if you choose.